 The excitement of playing with the many different colors of the chalk as well as drawing animals, people, and hopscotch courts was infectious for many of us.

-And even as adult chalk is still an exciting medium of art to create with, whether as a formal artist or with the little ones in your life.
+And even as an adult, chalk is still an exciting medium of art to create with, whether as a formal artist or with the little ones in your life.

-Chalk paint is beautiful, versatile, but can be expensive to buy (costing from $20 to up to $40 for a single quart), largely due to its expensive ingredients and thorough coverage.
+Chalk paint is beautiful, and versatile, but can be expensive to buy (costing from $20 to up to $40 for a single quart), primarily due to its expensive ingredients and thorough coverage.

 If you simply don’t have the cash to be investing in tons of high-quality chalk paint; don’t worry, you can mix up a do-it-yourself version at home very easily!

-With chalk paint, you can provide a beautiful finish to any project that leaves it looking as though it’s a very old and respected vintage product.
+By making chalk paint with baking soda, you can provide a beautiful finish to any project that leaves it looking as though it’s a very old and respected vintage product.